Skip to main content

 When an eSIM Wins

 Solo travelers and couples: One person, one phone, one eSIM.
-No extra device to carry, charge, or return at the airport.
-At $4-47 depending on your plan, an eSIM costs a fraction of pocket WiFi rental.
+No extra device to charge, carry, or return at the airport.
+At $3.99-48 depending on your plan, an eSIM costs a fraction of pocket WiFi rental.

 Short to medium trips (1-3 weeks): Install the eSIM before your flight, land at Incheon, and you’re online.
 No airport counter queues, no forms, no deposits.
-You’ll be connected before you even clear immigration.
+You can start navigating with KakaoMap the moment you step off the plane.

 When Pocket WiFi Wins

-Non-eSIM phones: If your phone doesn’t support eSIM (check our eSIM compatible phones list), pocket WiFi rental from the Incheon Airport counters is your best portable option.
+Non-eSIM phones: If your phone doesn’t support eSIM (check our eSIM compatible phones list), pocket WiFi pickup at Incheon Airport is your best portable option.
+KT and SKT both have counters in the arrivals hall.

 When a Local SIM Wins

-Need a Korean phone number: Some Korean services — KakaoTalk account verification, food delivery apps like Baedal Minjok, and certain online registrations — require a Korean mobile number for SMS verification.
-Tourist eSIMs provide data only, not a local number.
+Need a Korean phone number: Some Korean services — restaurant reservations via Naver, delivery apps like Coupang Eats, registering for local services — require a Korean mobile number for SMS verification.
+Tourist eSIMs are data-only.

 The Bottom Line